google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 drawing on insights gained from CT 1.0 deployments and on feedback from the community.
 The major changes are:

+- Hash and signature algorithm agility: permitted algorithms are now specified in IANA registries.

 - The concept of Precertificate Signing Certificate is gone.

 - The poison extension in Precertificates is gone.